Cardarine (GW-501516): Dosage, Side Effects & Before and After Pictures

-Cardarine has a dramatic effect on muscular endurance, due to the remodeling of muscle tissue via mitochondrial biogenesis.
-Researchers found that cardarine converts more fast twitch fibers into slow twitch (2), making users less vulnerable to fatigue during exercise.
+We have seen Cardarine dramatically affect muscular endurance due to the remodeling of muscle tissue via mitochondrial biogenesis.
+Research has shown that cardarine converts faster twitch fibers into slower twitch fibers (2), making users less vulnerable to fatigue during exercise.

 A study on mice found cardarine to increase endurance by 68% in just 3 weeks (3).

-Cardarine’s effects of muscular endurance are quite remarkable, which will also (indirectly) help to burn more fat stores, when combined with regular cardiovascular training (due to increased calorie burn).
+Cardarine’s effects on muscular endurance are quite remarkable, which will also (indirectly) help to burn more fat stores when combined with regular cardiovascular training (due to increased calorie burn).

-The majority of cardarine’s endurance-boosting results are temporary and will subside when a cycle finishes.
-However, users are likely to experience superior endurance post-cardarine administration, due to muscle memory (the heart is a muscle).
+In our experience, the majority of cardarine’s endurance-boosting results are temporary and will subside when a cycle finishes.
+However, users are likely to experience superior endurance post-cardarine administration due to muscle memory (the heart is a muscle).

 The amount of endurance retained from a cardarine cycle will depend on whether the user continues endurance training post-cycle.

-Cardarine increases glycogen storage inside the muscles, thus users can experience fuller muscles on-cycle.
+Cardarine increases glycogen storage inside the muscles, so users can experience fuller muscles on-cycle.

 Does Not Suppress Testosterone

-Anabolic steroids and SARMs decrease endogenous testosterone levels, caused by overstimulation of the androgen receptor.
-However, PPARD agonists do not affect the HPT (hypothalamic-pituitary-testicular) axis, thus testosterone levels will remain stable on cardarine — with no PCT required.
+Anabolic steroids and SARMs decrease endogenous testosterone levels, which is caused by overstimulation of the androgen receptor.
+However, PPARD agonists do not affect the HPT (hypothalamic-pituitary-testicular) axis, so testosterone levels will remain stable on cardarine with no PCT required.

 No Virilization in Women

-Although cardarine does not cause masculinization effects in women, does not mean it is safe for them to take — with it remaining a research chemical.
-In contrast, anavar is FDA approved in medicine, with women and children tolerating this steroid well in trials.
+Although cardarine does not cause masculinization effects in women, it does not mean it is 100% safe for them to take, with it remaining a research chemical.
+In contrast, anavar is FDA-approved in medicine, with women and children tolerating this steroid well in trials.

-Anavar has a low incidence of virilization in women when taken in conservative dosages/cycles.
-Thus, anavar can be considered a safer compound for promoting significant fat loss (vs cardarine), due to its effects being well-known and studied over a longer period of time.
+We have found anavar causes low incidences of virilization in women when taken in conservative dosages/cycles.
+Thus, we consider anavar to be a safer compound for promoting significant fat loss (vs. cardarine), due to its effects being well-known and studied over a longer period of time.

 Cardarine Side Effects

-Such trials have been criticized in the fitness community, due to excessive dosages and duration of use.
-However, the lowest dosage given to rodents was 5mg/kg per day (translated as 65mg/day for an 80kg human), also proved to be cancer-causing.
+Such trials have been criticized in the fitness community due to excessive dosages and duration of use.
+However, the lowest dosage given to rodents was 5 mg/kg per day (translated as 65 mg/day for an 80kg human), which also proved to be cancer-causing.

-However, a 2 year cardarine cycle as conducted in the research surely is excessive, compared to the average gym-goer typically using cardarine for 8 weeks.
+However, a 2-year cardarine cycle, as conducted in the research, surely is excessive compared to the average gymgoer, who typically uses cardarine for 8 weeks.

 Note: These tests are standard for safety evaluations, with approved medications passing such requirements.

 The reason for conflicting results in research and anecdotal data may be attributed to cardarine causing cellular proliferation.
-Thus, it stimulates cell growth and division — increasing overall cell count.
-This is perfectly acceptable in a healthy person, but in the case of someone with an existing hepatic injury; cardarine may accelerate the death of liver cells.
+Thus, it stimulates cell growth and division, increasing the overall cell count.
+This is perfectly acceptable in a healthy person, but in the case of someone with an existing hepatic injury, cardarine may accelerate the death of liver cells (5).

-As cardarine is often taken by individuals who have also taken SARMs or/and anabolic steroids — this may explain such hepatic complications, as users are often combining cardarine with other hepatotoxic compounds.
+We find cardarine is often taken by individuals who have also taken SARMs or anabolic steroids, which may explain such hepatic complications, as users are often combining cardarine with other hepatotoxic compounds.

-Thus, if any of our readers are thinking about trying cardarine, we advise to get your liver enzymes tested, to better understand the condition of this organ before any potential cellular proliferation occurs.
+Thus, if any of our readers are thinking about trying cardarine, we advise getting your liver enzymes tested to better understand the condition of this organ before any potential cellular proliferation occurs.

-Users may be able to avoid this side effect by taking their dose earlier in the day (preferably in the morning), thus leaving generous amounts of time for the CNS to regulate before sleep.
+One method our patients use to avoid this side effect is taking doses earlier in the day (preferably in the morning), thus leaving generous amounts of time for the CNS to regulate before sleep.

 Although the CNS may become more aroused, this effect is not believed to be excessive.
-Thus, cardarine does not replicate the jittery effects of more notorious, thermogenic fat burners, such as clenbuterol.
-Instead, energy levels on cardarine remain stable (preventing any crashes), whilst also increasing overall well-being in users.
+Thus, cardarine does not replicate the jittery effects of more notorious thermogenic fat burners, such as clenbuterol.
+Instead, energy levels on cardarine remain stable (preventing any crashes), while also increasing overall well-being in users.

 Cardarine Results: Before and After Pictures

-He lost 40lbs in weight, going from 205lbs to 165lbs and reducing his body fat percentage by approximately 10%.
+He lost 40lbs in weight, going from 205lbs to 165lbs, reducing his body fat percentage by approximately 10%.